section-engineering-education/engineering-education/articles/introduction-to-tailwind-css/index.md

 - Different ways to install and configure tailwind,
 - and How to use utility-based classes over regular prewritten classes.

 To follow along with this tutorial, a basic understanding of HTML and CSS is necessary.
-Experience with any CSS frameworks is an added advantage.
+Experience with any CSS framework is an added advantage.

 ### What is Tailwindcss